dimianni/Mask-Animation/README.md

 # Mask Animation

-[This](https://dimianni.github.io/Mask-Animation/) is a template of a mask animation.
+[This](https://dimianni.github.io/Mask-Animation/) is a code snippet of a mask animation.
 It is built upon my [Gulp configuration](https://github.com/dimianni/gulp_config).

 ## To clone the repo, run the following command: